cthoyt/cthoyt.github.io/_posts/2022-02-07-model-abstraction.md

-on refactoring and improving a machine learning model implemented with [PyTorch](https://pytorch.org), this post will be a tutorial on how to generalize the implementation of a [multilayer perceptron (MLP)](https://en.wikipedia.org/wiki/Multilayer_perceptron)
+on refactoring and improving a machine learning model implemented with [PyTorch](https://pytorch.org), this post will be a tutorial on how to generalize the implementation of a [multilayer perceptron (MLP)](https://en.wikipedia.org/wiki/Multilayer_perceptron) to use one of several potential non-linear activation functions in an elegant way.

 We'll pick up with the seventh (final) model version of the MLP from my previous post: